timescale/docs/use-timescale/migration/dual-write-and-backfill.md

 The length of these ranges is defined by the properties of the application, there is no one-size-fits-all way to determine what they are.
-The consistency time `T` is an arbitrarily chosen time in the consistency range.
+The completion point `T` is an arbitrarily chosen time in the consistency range.

 ### 6. Backfill data from source to target